Polish Christmas Gift Guide

 I’m not sure I know many people who don’t love these chocolates.
 My friends cannot get enough of them and beg me to buy them as treats.
 There are two types – one where the plum is just dipped in chocolate and another with a truffle layer in between.
 Available at your nearest Polish shop, in some larger Tesco’s and online.
 They’re not cheap but incredibly moreish and delicious.
 From £3 depending on the size (190g or 300g gift box).

 Polish Wife, Happy Life

-I love this bit of fun – you can get pillowcases from Cafe Press for £16 or T shirts from £17.50 through Amazon.
+I love this bit of fun – you can get this and other items about Pierogi from Zazzle and Cafe Press do various similar items for £21 plus.
 As a Polish wife to an English husband I find this amusing, as he always says Polish wives are the best, given we like to cook hot meals every day from scratch.
 Surely that is an absolute given?